pfheatwole/thesis/source/introduction.rst

 ..
 What are *wind patterns*?

 In this paper, a *wind pattern* is any **recurring structure** in a wind field.
-The term "structure" refers to any recognizable order, and does not imply any particular configuration; uniform flows, shear, orographic lift, thermal sources and sinks, etc, and any combinations of those, can all be considered structured configurations.
+The term "structure" refers to any identifiable order, and does not imply any particular configuration; uniform flows, shear, orographic lift, convective sources and sinks, etc, and any combinations of those, can all be considered structured configurations.
 The term "recurring" refers to the fact that some regions of a wind field can exhibit the same structure at different times.